gridxdev/bluegrid-docs/Writerside/topics/introduction/Term-and-definition.md

         </def>
         <def title="Material">
             <p>
                 A material is a work item, set for a specific page.
-A material item has the same properties as a catalog work item except that it is page-wide data.
+A material item has the same properties as a catalog work item except that it is page-wide data, which means it exists in a page only.
             </p>
         </def>
     </deflist>